shahbazanalytics/edtech-sql-data-analysis/README.md

    USE EdTechDB;
    GO
 4. Execute `edtech_db.sql` to load all tables and data.
-5. Execute `edtech_analysis.sql` to perform insights
+5. Execute `edtech_analysis.sql` to perform insights.
+6. Run edtech_advanced_insights.sql for advanced analysis and CTE-based insights.